gaehlerm/SoftwareEngineering/README.md

 ## Open Closed Principle

-// I'm not yet too happy with this text here.

 The Open Closed Principle (OCP) was first mentioned by Bertrand Meyer in 1988.
 It says that an object should be open for extension and closed for modification.
 The original version states that one should use inheritance to achieve this goal.
-This is an unfortunate choice.
-Robert C. Martin and others suggest using interfaces instead.
+[Object-Oriented Software Construction, B. Mayer] This is an unfortunate choice.
+Robert C. Martin suggested using interfaces instead.
 Interfaces allow you to add as many implementations at comparably low cost, while it is fairly expensive to change the interface itself.
 Each class implementing that interface would have to be changed as well.

 Our code should be stable with respect to extensions later on, but not to changes.
 If the requirements change, we have to change our code as well.
 This is inevitable.
 But we shouldn't have to change our code if someone else wants to change his code.
 Thus the solution is to use abstractions at potential abstraction points.
 This allows the user of our code to extend it without us having to change anything in our code.